aws-samples/amazon-connect-scim-user-management/README.md

 Note the following **Output** after the deployment completes:

-1. *IdP-API-Base-URL* - Base URL for the provisioning connection.
+1. *IdPAPIBaseURL* - Base URL for the provisioning connection.
 For `okta` it includes the `userName` filter the SCIM 2.0 Test App uses to verify the connection; for `azure` it is the `/scim/v2` tenant URL.
-2. *IdP-API-Token-SSM-Parameter* - The Systems Manager parameter holding the bearer token.
+2. *IdPAPITokenSSMParameter* - The Systems Manager parameter holding the bearer token.
 Read it with:

        $ aws ssm get-parameter --with-decryption \
            --name /connect/scim-integration/api-token \
            --query Parameter.Value --output text

-3. *IdP-API-Token-KMS-Key* - The customer-managed key encrypting that token.
+3. *IdPAPITokenKMSKey* - The customer-managed key encrypting that token.

+CloudFormation logical ids are alphanumeric, so CDK strips the hyphens from the construct names — these are the keys that appear in the console Outputs tab.
+The CloudFormation deployment emits `SCIMProvisioningOktaTenantURL` / `SCIMProvisioningAzureTenantURL` and `IdPAPITokenSSMParameter`; Terraform emits `Okta_Url` / `Azure_Url` and `APITokenSSMParameter`.

 ## CloudFormation